Is My Name Okolo Too?

 Unexpectedly, in September 2015 she announced to me she had gotten a scholarship to study for a PhD in the USA and promised she was going to miss me.
-I was flattered.
+It was flattering.
 That was the last I saw of her and her company.
-Despite having spent so many hours talking with her about a variety of topics, we never exchanged surnames.
+Despite having spent hours on end talking with her about a variety of topics, we never exchanged surnames.
 It was a sincere Platonic relationship we had.

 I had to ask her why she thought my surname was Okolo.
 Her answer was both apt and straightforward.
 She explained that when she used to visit me for discussions in 2015, she had observed different guys who came to my flat call me “Okolo”.
 It was the highlight of my birthday.
-It made me laugh uncontrollably, and after a while, she laughed along with me after it made me laugh till ribs hurt.
+She laughed along with me after it made me laugh till ribs hurt.

 Life is full of unexpectedness, tremendous and trivial.
 For four years, an acquaintance of mine had thought my surname was Okolo.
 Such was simply because I did not reject it when my regularly present Brethren used it to address me or catch my attention.
 “What’s in a name?” is now a much bigger puzzle than I used to think.
 Well, I have put the thought in a capsule for now and curated the memory.